jathinp/yolo-test-automation/README.md

   - Create new empty spec [can run the default spec (spec.cy.js) as a test run]

  POM Script:
-  - Create a folder "Pages" [any name can be used as folder name] to capture element in different pages.
+  - Create a folder "Pages" [any name can be used as folder name] to capture elements in different pages
   - Create a test json file for game page under above folder "gamespage.js"
   - In json file create a class and add objects , functions and variables [based on the need]
   - Create a test spec in e2e folder "Yolo.cy.js"